 - Dress in general should be clean and pressed. - Shirts and blouses should be long enough to cover the stomach even when hands or arms are raised. - Shirts MUST have sleeves on it (no spaghetti straps, tank tops, or cut-offs). - Clothing should not have holes or be ragged or faded.
-Shirts, buttons, stickers, etc. which advertise non-Christian ideals should obviously not be worn. - We ask that students wear closed-toe shoes (no flip-flops, clogs, crocks, etc.) due to safety issues during recreational play time. - Shorts may be worn until the end of October and through the months of April and May.
-These shorts must be at least fingertip length and in good condition. - Hair must be a natural color and not call attention to the student or be a distraction to other students.
-Examples would be no red highlights or no Mohawks.
+Shirts, buttons, stickers, etc. which advertise non-Christian ideals should obviously not be worn. - We ask that students wear closed-toe shoes (no flip-flops) due to safety issues during recreational play time.
+Shoes with open areas (e.g. Crocs) may be worn only if socks are worn underneath. - Shorts may be worn until the end of October and through the months of April and May.
+These shorts should be at least fingertip length when arms are at the student's sides. - Hair must be a natural color and not call attention to the student or be a distraction to other students.